kraghuprasad/fp-convert/README.md

 ## Additional Text

 Besides rendering the contents of nodes, addtional text can be included as note-text in each node.
 Depending on the way the node is annotated (or not), those note-texts would be rendered too in the resultant PDF file.

+## Sample Mindmap and PDF Document

+You may download and use the sample mindmap _[Blooper_Specifications.mm](docs/examples/blooper-specs/Blooper_Specifications.mm)_ which is shared with the sources of this application to learn, explore and try out various formatting options described above.
+The PDF file generated from this mindmap is available as _[Blooper_Specifications.pdf](docs/examples/blooper-specs/Blooper_Specifications.pdf)_.
+The first time users are advised to use these samples to explore the features of fp-convert before making their own mindmaps.

 ## Future Plans